Peru Congress confirms Kenji Fujimori suspension in new vote - Journal du Cameroun

 “I will not submit.
 I will initiate legal actions.
 I will defend my rights,” he wrote.

-Congress president Luis Galarreta, one of Keiko’s allies, had earlier announced the voiding of Wednesday night’s vote.
+Congress president Galarreta — one of Keiko’s allies — had earlier announced the voiding of Wednesday night’s vote.

 That ballot ended with Kenji’s suspension, but crucially threw him a political lifeline because the Congress did not have a quorum to impose a ban on holding office, which would have ruled out a tilt at the presidency.